omerr-cf/monday-quick-peek/TESTING.md

 1. **Navigate to Monday.com Board**

    - Go to your test board
-   - Make sure you're on a board view (not item detail)
+   - Make sure you're on a board view (Table/Kanban)

 2. **Hover Over Task Rows**